veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

 ## Source bucket replication configuration

-At the very beginnng we need a role, which will be attached to the bucket and to the policies:
+At the very beginning, we need a role, which will be attached to the bucket and to the policies:

 ```yml
 SourceBucketReplicationRole: